zorojuro5145/wing-fighter.github.io/index.md

 ---
-title: "Wing Fighter Wiki: Units, Flights, Items, Quests and more"
+title: "Wing Fighter Wiki: Fighters, Pilots, Weapon, Quests, Events and more"
 excerpt: "Wing Fighter, Wing Fighter Wiki.
 Complete information about the Wing Fighter: Gun, Fighters, Items, Artifacts, Quests and more.
 Be strongest player with us.
-Information about future updates and events."
+Wing Fighter - the perfect game for nostalgic arcade lovers!"
 author_profile: false
 last_modified_at: 2023-07-13
 toc: false